Battery Defense Attorney in Oakland

 Battery is commonly accompanied by assault charges, though not always.
 Assault is defined as attempt to harm or strike another person, whereas battery is generally defined as the physical striking, or the act of inflicting harm.

-A person may be charged with criminal and, or civil battery.
-Civil batter is an intention tort, where the essential difference from criminal battery is in the criminal intent.
-The defendant could have touched the person without intending to harm them, and it would be considered civil battery.
-With criminal battery, the defendant must have intended to cause physical harm.
+A person may be charged with criminal and, or civil battery with the essential difference between the two being criminal intent.
+Touching the person without intending to harm them would be considered civil battery.
+Whereas with criminal battery, the defendant must have intended to cause physical harm to the victim.

 Examples of criminal battery include: